RogerMReyes/Reading-Notes/dynamic-web-pages-with-JavaScript.md

 - Store values inside variables
 - Conduct Operations on pieces of text
-- Run code in response to to certain events occuring on the web page
+- Run code in response to to certain events occurring on the web page

 ## Building Blocks